Hong Kong's Well Wishing Festival is very much a part of the Lunar New Year Celebrations and a long-established tradition.

 Releasing a Wishing Lantern is another popular tradition where water lanterns are released into the Lam Tsuen canal.

-There's of course the food stalls, game booths and cultural performances.
+There's of course the food stalls, game booths, cultural performances, the lion dances...

-The festival typically runs for the first couple of weeks of the Lunar New Year.
+The festival typically runs for the first couple of weeks of the Lunar New Year starting on New Year's Day.
 The cultural performances, folk exhibitions, and food stalls will be happening throughout the entire period.

 Where?
 At Lam Tsuen Wishing Square

 - Take the MTR to Tai Wo Station (New Territories)